top of page

 2. What does the fund's name mean?

 "Everest Growth Capital".
 Three simple words: First, "Everest" has two meanings: it refers to Mt.
-Everest, the peak of peaks and a symbol of my lofty aspirations.
-Plus, I love mountain trekking, and my start-up epiphany hit me at the Everest Base Camp in Nepal, so it's personal.
+Everest, the peak of peaks and a symbol of highest standard.
+Everest and everyone in Everest will hold themselves accountable to achieve the highest standard.
 Next, "Growth" means my focus on growth companies with value investing philosophy.
 Lastly, "Capital" means the endeavor of compounding capital.

 3. When was Everest founded?